Coder4916/Match-Maker/README.md

 ## **Acknowledgements**

 - My mentor, Oluwaseun Owonikoko, for her guidance and helpful feedback on all aspects of the Website.
-- The Code Institute tutors who helped me with some of the issues I had when building the site, and for supporting me with the testing element of my Readme.md file.
+- The Code Institute tutors who helped me with some of the issues I had when building the game site.
-- My friend and mentor Elwyn Davies, for the site features and his continued support throughout, as well as his insight into the coaching world.
+- My Daughter Evelyn, for testing the game (several times) and helping to make sure the game worked properly!
-- My wife Beth for her constant support throughout the first module, and for proof reading and testing my site material.
+- My wife Beth for her constant support throughout the second module, and for proof reading and testing my game material.

 [Back to top](#match-maker)